For CentOS, RedHat, and Fedora, it is highly recommended to install from a

 We have YUM repositories for several YUM-based Linux distributions.
 To easily generate the appropriate MariaDB.repo entry for your distribution, use our online repository generator.

-We currently have YUM repositories for CentOS 5, CentOS 6, RHEL 5, RHEL 6, Fedora 16, and Fedora 17.
+We currently have YUM repositories for CentOS 5, CentOS 6, CentOS 7, RHEL 5, RHEL 6, RHEL 7, and Fedora 21.

 Once you have your MariaDB.repo entry, add it to a file under